beyond-all-reason/spring/rts/lib/mimalloc/readme.md

   memory model bugs using the [genMC] model checker.
 * Weipeng Liu (@pongba), Zhuowei Li, Junhua Wang, and Jakub Szymanski, for their early support of mimalloc and deployment at large scale services, leading to many improvements in the mimalloc algorithms for large workloads.
 * Jason Gibson (@jasongibson) for exhaustive testing on large scale workloads and server environments, and finding complex bugs in (early versions of) `mimalloc`.
-* Manuel Pöter (@mpoeter) and Sam Gross (@colesbury) for finding an ABA concurrency issue in abandoned segment reclamation.
+* Manuel Pöter (@mpoeter) and Sam Gross(@colesbury) for finding an ABA concurrency issue in abandoned segment reclamation.
+Sam also created the [no GIL](https://github.com/colesbury/nogil) Python fork which uses mimalloc internally.

 [genMC]: https://plv.mpi-sws.org/genmc/